Blessedsarah/Balance-of-Payment-Analysis/README.md

 - Microsoft SQL Server: For Querying
 - Power Bi: For Visualization
 ## Steps Taken
+### Data Extraction
+- The developers extracted the Balance of Payment
 ### Data Transformation:
 - Transposed the original dataset for better usability.
 - Checked for duplicates and standardized the data using SQL.